 While we knew that the outbreak was going to hit us hard, we didn’t expect that every aspect of our lives would change.

-Everyone’s at home, travel is “no-go territory”, social venues are closed.
-All of this begs the question, where does that leave influencers?
+Everyone’s at home, travel is “no-go territory”, and social venues are closed.
+All of this begs the question, where does that leave influencers who have worked so hard to acquire valuable gigs?

 The Impact on Influencers